chandupriya1206/Mondrian-Project/README.md

 - HTML: Used for structuring the web page and defining the content.

 ## Usage:
-- To explore the Mondrian painting, simply open the index.html file in a web browser.
+- To explore the Mondrian painting, simply open the https://chandupriya1206.github.io/Mondrian-Project/  in a web browser.
 Use your mouse or touch input to interact with the elements and experiment with different configurations.

 ## Contributing:
 - Contributions to this project are welcome!
 If you have any ideas for improvements or bug fixes, please submit a pull request.
 Make sure to follow the project's code of conduct and guidelines for contributing.